johnpfay/Water-Data-Bootcamp/1_StreamFlow/Excel/Streamflow.md

 Flood insurance policy is built around the concept of the 100-year flood event.
 The housing industry has been working to explain what that risk actually means to homeowners with 30 year mortgages.
+Understanding the flood risk relative to mortage's is helpful for insurance companies to know.
+Has Falls Lake decreased the flood risk for downstream homes?

 ![image4](media/image4.png)